 Japan is one of the world’s most successful democracies and largest economies.
 The U.S.-Japan Alliance is the cornerstone of U.S. security interests in Asia and is fundamental to regional stability and prosperity.
 The Alliance is based on shared vital interests and values, including: the maintenance of stability in the Indo-Pacific region: the preservation and promotion of political and economic freedoms; support for human rights and democratic institutions; and, the expansion of prosperity for the people of both countries and the international community as a whole.

+2020 marks the 60th anniversary of the signing of the U.S.-Japan Security Treaty.
 The U.S.-Japan Alliance was strengthened in 2015 through the release of the revised U.S.-Japan Defense Guidelines, which provide for new and expanded forms of security-oriented cooperation.
 Japan provides bases as well as financial and material support to U.S. forward-deployed forces, which are essential for maintaining stability in the region.
 In January 2016 the United States and Japan signed a new five-year package of host nation support for U.S. forces in Japan.
 In December 2016, the United States returned a major portion of the Northern Training Area, nearly 10,000 acres, reducing the amount of land utilized by the United States on Okinawa by close to 20 percent.

 The United States established diplomatic relations with Japan in 1858.
 During World War II, diplomatic relations between the United States and Japan were severed in the context of the war that followed Japan’s 1941 attack on Pearl Harbor, Hawaii.
 After years of fighting in the Pacific region, Japan signed an instrument of surrender in 1945.
 Normal diplomatic relations were reestablished in 1952, when the Supreme Commander for the Allied Powers, which had overseen the postwar Allied occupation of Japan since 1945, disbanded.
 The Treaty of Mutual Cooperation and Security between Japan and the United States was signed in 1960.